Why should the customer make an appointment?

 2. Deliver honest answers

-"Why should my interlocutor sit down with me?"
-This question must ask the seller, even before the appointment.
-And he should find a relevant answer.
+"Why should my conversation partner sit down with me?"
+Sellers must ask themselves this question before making an appointment.
+And he should find a relevant answer to that.

 3. Provide security